Zooropa: Release

 Zooropa completed U2's contractual obligation to Island Records, and to PolyGram, the multinational that purchased Island in 1989.
 Although the group were free to sign a new contract elsewhere, their strong relationship with the label and its founder Chris Blackwell prompted the band to remain with Island/Polygram by signing a long-term, six-album deal in June 1993.
-The Los Angeles Times estimated that the deal was worth US$60 million to U2, making them the highest-paid rock group ever.
+The Los Angeles Times estimated that the deal was worth $60 million to U2, making them the highest-paid rock group ever.
 At the time, the group were cognizant of several emerging technologies that would potentially impact the delivery and transmission of music to consumers in the following years.
 Author Bill Flanagan speculated, "Record stores could become obsolete as music is delivered over cable, telephone wires, or satellite transmissions directly into consumers' homes."
 With uncertainty over the future of these technologies and the implications of entertainment and telecommunications companies merging, the band negotiated with Island that the division of their earnings from future transmission systems would be flexible and decided upon at a relevant time.
 U2 toyed with the idea of releasing Zooropa as an interactive audio-video presentation in lieu of conventional physical formats, but the deadline imposed by the Zoo TV Tour prevented the band from realising this idea.